Projects

 • Kammen, Daniel

 RAEL has partnered with both the Pontifical Academy of Sciences and a number of other groups worldwide that are engaging the Vatican and interested partners to utilize the dialog around The Encyclical to promote equity, sustainable development and climate protection.
-Events in this initiative include: RAEL and Vatican publications such as: November 2, 2016 roundtable: Actualizing […]
+Events in this initiative include: RAEL and Vatican publications such as: November 2, 2016 roundtable: […]

 Project Members: